Shen-Lab/GDA-SpecReg/README.md

 ## Overview

-This repo provides two GNN spectral regularizations (SSReg and MFRReg) to tackle distribution shifts for graph data (i.e. graph domain adaptation).
+This repo provides two GNN spectral regularization implementation (SSReg and MFRReg) to tackle distribution shifts for graph data (i.e. graph domain adaptation).
 The developed regularization is grounded on the model-based risk bound analysis in the paper (Corollary 1, Lemma 1, and Lemma 2).

 <p align="center" width="100%">